Misfits-Rebels-Outcasts/ShaderMuse/README.md

 <img src=documentation/FireFlameShaderPhotoEffect.JPG width="50%" height="50%">

-Beyond the fun, we explore the advantages of surfacing the properties of shaders and filters through a Digital Compositing Pipeline, the main purpose of this project.
+Beyond the fun, we explore the advantages of surfacing the properties of shaders and filters through a Digital Compositing Pipeline, enabling an end user such as a creative graphics designer to make changes to the node graph without programming.

 ## Fire Flame Shader Photo Effect